iskandarzulkarnaien/Meteor-Grants-Backend/README.md

 The project utilizes two primary working branches: `main` and `dev`.
 Branch protection rules have been set up to forbid direct pushes to `main`.
 Merging is instead performed via pull requests, which have been set up to require that all status checks pass and at least one approving review has been given (this requirement is overridden due to being the only developer for this project).

+The project has also been deployed to Heroku and can be found [here](https://meteor-grants-backend.herokuapp.com/).

+<em>Note: As there is no Frontend, a 404 is to be expected when visiting the URL.</em>

 ## Project Setup

 Before setting up the project, ensure you have a working installation of Python 3 on your system.